-To find out more, go to Leasing or hiring school land and buildings to third parties and check with your local Ministry office.
+To find out more, visit the following leasing webpage and check with your local Ministry office.

-If you are leasing to another school, for example a satellite unit, we will organise agreements between you and the other board of trustees.
+If you're leasing to another school, for example a satellite unit, we'll organise agreements between you and the other board of trustees.

 Last reviewed: Has this been useful?
 Give us your feedback